Recording voice-overs in another program outside PowerPoint and then, importing them into PowerPoint.

-So we asked a few friends about what would be their favorite microphone for recording voice-overs within PowerPoint -- and let's hear straight from them:
+So we asked a few friends about what would be their favorite microphone for recording voice-overs within PowerPoint.
+Let's hear straight from them:

 This guy, the Samson CO1U USB Studio Condenser is always set up and ready to go beside my computers.
 Very serviceable mic and not terribly expensive.
 If I was doing anything higher I'd be running with my podcasting mics and running it through a mixer board before hitting the computer.
 Whatever mic you use, buy a sturdy, weighted stand and a shock-mount to isolate it from any table noise, and a pop-filter (screen between your mouth and the mic) to help eliminate unwanted sounds.